raistlinJ/core-topo-gen/README.md

 ## Run the GUI

-The GUI lets you load an XML scenario, analyze it, and generate the CORE session asynchronously with progress feedback.
+The GUI lets you edit scenarios, generate a deterministic Full Preview (with optional seed), and start CORE sessions asynchronously with live log streaming.

 ```bash
 python main.py